 Give it a label and name.
 The name will be used later in our Custom Settings, in order for our Chat app to know which credentials and endpoint to use to communicate with our backend.

 This is also where you enter the credentials and endpoint you received earlier.
 From Authentication section, choose Named Principal as the Identity Type, Password Authentication as Authentication Protocol, and then enter the username and password.
-For the endpoint's URL, unless instructed otherwise, you would normally use https://golinguist.com/linguistnow/resources/.
-Please pay attention to the terminating / which should be specified as the last part of the URL.
+For the endpoint's URL, unless instructed otherwise, you would normally use https://golinguist.com/linguistnow/resources.

 Click "Save" to save the new named credential.